-A Stage II Condition may be declared when drought conditions are prolonged.
-In addition to the restrictions imposed, the following moderate mandatory water restrictions shall be in force.
-It shall be unlawful to use water from the public water system supplied by the city/town for the following purposes:
+A Stage II Condition may be declared when drought conditions are prolonged and Farmer Lake is 5 ft. below normal water level.

+In addition to the restrictions heretofore imposed, the following moderate mandatory water restrictions shall be in effect.
+It shall be unlawful to use water form the public water system supplied by the city/town for the following purposes:

 - a.
-To water lawns, grass, shrubbery, trees, flower and vegetable gardens on Saturday between the hours of 6:00 am and 9:00 am. - b.
+To water lawns, grass, shrubbery, trees, flower and vegetable gardens except on Saturday between the hours of 6:00 am and 9:00 am. - b.
 To fill newly constructed swimming and/or wading pools or refill swimming and/or wading pools, which have been drained.
-A minimal amount of water may be added to maintain continued operation of pools which are in operation at the time the provisions of a "Mandatory II" are placed into effect. - c.
+A minimal amount of water may be added to maintain continued operation of pools which are in operation at the time the provisions of a "Mandatory Stage II" are placed into effect. - c.
 To wash automobiles, trucks, trailers, boats, airplanes, or any type of mobile equipment, including commercial washing. - d.
 To wash down outside areas such as streets, driveways, service station aprons, parking lots, office buildings, exteriors of existing or newly constructed homes or apartments, sidewalks, or patios, or to use water for other similar purposes. - e.
 To operate or introduce water into any ornamental fountain pool or pond or other structure making similar use of water. - f.
-To serve drinking water in restaurants, or other food establishments, upon request. - g.
+To serve drinking water in restaurants, cafeterias, or other food establishments, except upon request. - g.
 To use water from public or private fire hydrants for any purpose other than fire suppression or other public emergency. - h.
-To use water for dust control or compaction. - i.
-To use water for any unnecessary purpose or to intentionally waste water. - j.
-To water or sprinkle any lawn. - k.
-To water any vegetable garden or omamental shrubs except during the hours of 6:00 am to 9:00 am on Saturday.
-Such watering is only to be done by handheld hose or container or drip irrigation system. - I. To cease any non-essential use of water for commercial or public buildings and the use of single service plates and utensils is encouraged and recommended in eating establishments.
+To use water for dust control or compaction. - To use water for any unnecessary purpose or to intentionally waste water. - To water or sprinkle any lawn. - k.
+To water any vegetable garden or ornamental shrubs except during the hours of 6:00 am to 9:00 am on Saturday.
+Such watering is only to be done by handheld hose or container or drip irrigation system. - To make any non-essential use of water for commercial or public use, and the use of single service plates and utensils is encouraged and recommended in restaurants.